slinkity/slinkity/docs/src/docs/config.md

     console.log({ ignores })

     // we discover 11ty will ignore all `.css` files in our `_includes` folder
-    // we don't want that to happen, so we filter that ignore out of the list: return ignores.filter(ignore => ignore.endsWith('css')) }
+    // say we don't want that to happen, so we filter that ignore out of the list: return ignores.filter(ignore => !ignore.endsWith('css')) }
 })
 ```